heathermeeker/puter/TRADEMARK.md

 * You may use our word marks in hashtags, handles, or usernames if:
   * The content is clearly about Puter software
-  * You don't imply official status
+  * You don't imply that we have approved or endorsed your content
-  * You include appropriate trademark attribution
+  * You include appropriate trademark attribution as described above
 * You must not register social media accounts that could be confused with official Puter accounts

 <br>